davidmohaisen/davidmohaisen.github.io/_publications/2018-01-01-Towards-Blockchain-Driven-Secure-and-Transparent-Audit-Logs.md

 date: 2018-01-01
 venue: 'In the proceedings of Proceedings of the 15th EAI International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services, MobiQuitous 2018, 5-7 November 2018, New York City, NY, USA'
 paperurl: 'https://doi.org/10.1145/3286978.3286985'
-citation: ' Ashar Ahmad,  Muhammad Saad,  Mostafa Bassiouni,  David Mohaisen, &quot;Towards Blockchain-Driven, Secure and Transparent Audit Logs.&quot; In the proceedings of Proceedings of the 15th EAI International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services, MobiQuitous 2018, 5-7 November 2018, New York City, NY, USA, 2018.'
+citation: ' Ashar Ahmad,  Muhammad Saad,  Mostafa Bassiouni,  David Mohaisen, &quot;Towards Blockchain-Driven, Secure and Transparent Audit Logs.&quot; In the proceedings of Proceedings of the 15th EAI International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services, MobiQuitous, New York City, NY, USA, 2018 (BEST PAPER AWARD).'
 ---